Dear Parents/Carers and Staff

 DHHS staff have now completed the thorough investigation needed to ascertain the next steps for our school.
 Part of this detailed process included identifying people who have potentially come into close contact with the student.
-As you can imagine DHHS have been inundated with cases and, in working closely with the College, believe that we have identified all of the close contacts subject to no further information coming to light through other DHHS investigations across Melbourne.

 All other members of the school community who have not been contacted by the DHHS are not identified as close contacts and therefore are deemed very low risk, so will be able to go to school as soon as it reopens.

 It is important that we all continue to monitor our own health and that of our children daily during this time.

 If you or your child develop any symptoms such as fever, cough, sore throat or shortness of breath:

 - stay at home and do not attend school

 - seek medical advice (call ahead to alert your doctor of the confirmed case of COVID-19 at the school and any symptoms before visiting, and take this letter along)

 - call the school to let us know.

 If you or your child have a health condition or complex health needs, please discuss this with your medical specialist.

 As per the DHHS and CEM guidelines it is essential that information about the student who has tested positive remains confidential.
 Unnecessary discussion about the individual, including gossip, hearsay and social media commentary, is potentially damaging to their wellbeing and is not in keeping with our Josephite ethos of an environment based on compassion, respect, justice, inclusiveness and responsibility.